 The Geocode Service is provisioned using the same mechanism as is used to provision the ECRF and LVF: layer replication from the master SI.
 The layers include all of the layers to create a PIDF-LO as described above.

 This version of the document has introduced a new SI design (SIv2), which is described in section 3.6.1 {add xref}, and a new SI Server FE (see section 4.24 {add xref}), which hosts this new SIv2.
-GCS implementations complying with this version of the document MUST implement the current SI and MAY implement the new SIv2.
+GCS implementations complying with this version of the document MUST implement the current SI and MAY implement the new client-side SIv2.
 A future major version of this document will deprecate the current SI in favor of the new SIv2.

 Any conversion, and specifically geocoding and reverse geocoding, can introduce errors.
 Unless the underlying SI provides very accurate polygons to represent all civic locations precisely, the conversion is complicated by the inherent uncertainty of the measurements and the “nearest” point algorithm employed.
 Users of these transformation services should be aware of the limitations of the geocoding and reverse geocoding mechanisms.
 Reverse geocoding is typically less accurate than geocoding, although some error and unquantified uncertainty is inherent in both.

-The Geocode function locates a civic address, represented by the input PIDF-LO, by finding a match in its site/structure address points or road centerlines, and uses the matching feature to obtain a geodetic location that represents the civic address.
+The Geocode Service locates a civic address, represented by the input PIDF-LO, by finding a match in its site/structure address points or road centerlines, and uses the matching feature to obtain a geodetic location that represents the civic address.
 It constructs a PIDF-LO with the geodetic location.
 If the PIDF-LO in the request contains more than one location, the return must contain only one result, which is the conversion of the first location in the PIDF-LO.

 The OpenAPI definition of this web service may be found in Appendix E.5.